google/oss-fuzz/docs/getting-started/new_project_guide.md

     $ python infra/helper.py run_fuzzer $PROJECT_NAME <fuzz_target> --corpus-dir=<path-to-temp-corpus-dir>
     ```

-4. We recommend taking a look at your code coverage as a sanity check to make
+4. We recommend taking a look at your code coverage as a test to ensure that
-sure that your fuzz targets get to the code you expect.
-This would use the
+your fuzz targets get to the code you expect.
+This would use the corpus
-corpus generated from the previous `run_fuzzer` step in your local corpus
+generated from the previous `run_fuzzer` step in your local corpus directory.
-directory.

     ```bash
     $ python infra/helper.py build_fuzzers --sanitizer coverage $PROJECT_NAME